LinkedinYoutube

 newaboutus.jpg

 18 Wheels continues to move ahead deeply instead of widely, focusing on providing the absolute best customer experience possible.
-Making sure we are excellent at what we are doing now, before taking a step forward is instilled in the values of the business, ever since Mr. Wong started it in 1989.
+Making sure we are excellent at what we are doing now, before taking a step forward is instilled in the values of the business, ever since we started in 1989.
 We've been around now for over 32 years and we have taken an approach of a conservative, steady, and stable growth path versus a fast growth path which ensures we remain durable and sustainable during all business and economic environments.
 Focusing on constantly re-engineering and building the absolute best foundation through technology, processes, & people first before taking on further growth allows 18 Wheels to provide superior service.
 This is what makes it possible for the company to continue to scale through word of mouth, because our customers are our best advocates.